-Here Paul, a Roman "citizen." was preaching another king.
+Here Paul, a Roman "citizen," was preaching another king.
 Caesar was one king in actual reigning authority over this territory, and to preach another king in the same place and time, by the law of all nations, is high treason.
-Paul then was a in Christ Jesus shall suffer persecutions." traitor to Caesar, but loyal to Christ.
-To escape punishment here, they were sent the arguments before you.
-Decide for away by the brethren, by night, to Berea.
+Paul then was a traitor to Caesar, but loyal to Christ.
+To escape punishment here, they were sent away by the brethren, by night, to Berea.